rgraterol/accounts-core-api/README.md

 ```

 ## Movements
+Endpoint that handle movements of money between accounts.
+P2P.

-Even tho the /movements endpoint is in development, we can find all of it's business logic inside the domain layer `/domain/entities/movements.go` `/domain/interfacesmovements.go` and `/domain/services/movements.go`
+Even tho the `/movements` endpoint is still in development, we can find all of it's business logic inside the domain layer `/domain/entities/movements.go` `/domain/interfacesmovements.go` and `/domain/services/movements.go`

 cURL WIP